Pickford History, Family Crest & Coats of Arms

 - Jack Pickford (1896-1933), Canadian-born American actor, brother of filmstar Mary Pickford

-- Thomas H. Pickford, American Democrat politician, Delegate to Democratic National Convention from District of Columbia, 1912, 1916
+- Thomas H. Pickford, American Democratic Party politician, Delegate to Democratic National Convention from District of Columbia, 1912, 1916

 - Cornelius R. B. Pickford, American politician, U.S. Consular Agent in Cebu, 1884